FAQs: Chapter 11 Bankruptcy Cases

-The corporate reorganization bankruptcy (a “Chapter 11 case”) is actually not well understood by either businesses and non-bankruptcy attorneys, or most media reporting on bankruptcy proceedings.
-The reorganization process is complex, and must account for many variables, some which are known before a filing occurs, and some which develop later in the process.
+The corporate reorganization bankruptcy (a “Chapter 11 case”) is actually not well understood by neither businesses nor non-bankruptcy attorneys or most media reporting on bankruptcy proceedings.
+The reorganization process is complex and must account for many variables, some of which are known before a filing occurs, and some which develop later in the process.
 Furthermore, a Chapter 11 case involves negotiation, and even cooperation, between the filing business (the “Debtor in Possession” or “DIP”) and its creditors, or alternatively, the application of the tools, some of which are harsh, that the Bankruptcy Code and related Bankruptcy Rules give to both the DIP and creditors.
-The following discussion is a broad level survey of Chapter 11 process and does not cover all of the issues that may arise in the context of any particular case.
+The following discussion is a broad level survey of the Chapter 11 process and does not cover all of the issues that may arise in the context of any particular case.

 Breathing Room.
 Concurrent with filing a bankruptcy an injunction (the “automatic stay” of Bankruptcy Code §362) arises prohibiting creditors from taking almost all of the actions which a creditor would like to take against the DIP and the DIP's property.
 Thus, the bankruptcy process gives the DIP a respite from collection efforts allowing it to attempt a restructuring of its debt and business processes.
 However, during this breathing spell, other provisions of the Bankruptcy Code impose restrictions on many of the DIP's basic operations.
 Both the DIP and creditors must look to the bankruptcy court to move forward with most activities.

 Forced borrowing.
 By delaying payment of debt accumulated by the DIP before the case, a significant aspect of a reorganization is the opportunity allowed to a DIP to effectively force unsecured lenders and trade creditors to make an involuntary loan of indeterminate duration to the DIP.